Munio Peláez

 Alfonso VII succeeded his mother in 1126.
-Throughout his reign, Munio stayed an essentially Galician figure.
+Throughout his tenure, Munio stayed an essentially Galician figure.
 He did not once attend court between 1127 and 1134, though he did attend in 1135 and was probably present at the imperial coronation of Alfonso in May.
 He joined the court on its tours of Galicia in 1137 and 1141, and once more, probably shortly before his death, in 1142, when the court was in Burgos.
 It has been speculated that physical infirmity may have played a role in keeping Munio in Galicia.

 Munio was also a patron of the Galician church, making donations to Lugo Cathedral (1123), Santiago Cathedral and the regular clergy at Sar (1141).
 Though he is not mentioned in the Historia compostellana among those who paid homage to Alfonso VII upon his succession in 1126, it is known from documentary sources that he was in Zamora on 13 April when Alfonso was there to receive the homage of the Galician aristocracy.

 Munio married Lupa Pérez, daughter of Pedro Fróilaz de Traba and Urraca Fróilaz.
 They were married by 30 October 1130.
 In December 1147, possibly after Muño's death, Lupa, calling herself Deo devota (devoted to God), made a donation to the Cistercian monks of Monfero Abbey on the condition that they would say a mass for her soul and her husband's annually on 30 September, the day after Michaelmas.
 She had previously patronised Monfero in July 1137 and would again in August 1150.
 In April that year she had purchased a piece of land at San Cristóbal de Dormeá, where, on 1 October 1152, she founded a monastery.
 When the new monastery received a royal privilege from Ferdinand II on 8 November 1157, Lupa was still living.
 Her children by Munio were Aldonza, Elvira, Fernando, Pedro and Teresa.